loicreynier/sandbox/typst-demo/main.typ

 = Conclusion

 By formulating energy spectra for wyverns' and traditional dragons' fire breath, this study provides a deeper understanding of the isotropic turbulence at play in their awe-inspiring abilities.
 The enchanting discoveries made in this study transcend the boundaries of the magical realm and hold profound implications for scientific understanding.
 The formulation of energy spectra and the revelation of dual-cascade behaviors can inspire advancements in fluid dynamics, combustion science, and energy generation research.
+Moreover,
-Moreover, this exploration of isotropic turbulence in dragon fire breath may spark novel applications in sustainable energy harnessing and environmental studies.
+this exploration of isotropic turbulence in dragon fire breath may spark novel applications in sustainable energy harnessing and environmental studies.
 The harmonious alliance between dragon magic and human science offers a unique gateway to exploring the enigmatic dynamics of these mythical creatures, enriching both realms with newfound wisdom and wonder.

-// vim: ft=text